What are Sustainable Drainage Systems (SuDs)?

 - flow attenuation: via control points.

-- improve bio-diversity (which also helps with BREEAM ratings);
+- substantially improve biodiversity through habitat creation (which also helps with things like acheiving 10% Biodiversity Net Gain (BNG), and BREEAM ratings);

-Our 2B landscape team has undergone recognised CIRIA design training to undertake SuDS planning and design work, in collaboration with other trained professionals.
+Our expert team of landscape architects has undergone recognised CIRIA design training to undertake SuDS planning and design work, in collaboration with other trained professionals.
+We are committed to producing fabulous, functional and cost-effective SuDS designs for your projects.

 Involve us ASAP!